ONLYOFFICE/docspace-api-sdk-python/docs/FilesSettingsApi.md

 Get the \"Documents\" information

-Returns the information about the \"Documents\" module.
+Returns the information about the "Documents" module.

 ### Example